 Another way to reduce dust and dust mites is to replace or clean the filters often.
 Using a HEPA (high-efficiency particulate air) filter can remove at least 99.97 percent of dust, pollen, mold, bacteria, and any airborne particles with a size of 0.3 microns.
 To further reduce dust, clean or replace the filters regularly in window air conditioners, air purifiers, humidifiers, dehumidifiers, range hoods, clothes dryers, and vacuums.

 9. Use Natural Oils to Kill Dust Mites

-Research studies have shown that clove, rosemary, eucalyptus, and caraway oils can help control dust mites.
+A preliminary research study published in 2014 found that clove can help control dust mites.
 However, the effectiveness is based on the concentration used and the length of time it is left on the dust mite-infested surface.

 The oils can be diffused into the air or combined with water and sprayed on a mattress, carpet, or fabric surface.
 Always test in a small area to make sure the oil solution doesn't leave a stain.
 Another option is to combine a few drops of oil with baking soda and sprinkle it over the fabric surfaces, leave for at least an hour, and then vacuum the baking soda away.

 Never allow any type of essential oil to come into direct contact with your skin.
 Before using essential oils, consult with your doctor if you have any respiratory or health conditions.
 If you have pets, also check with the veterinarian as some oils are toxic to pets.